When the King Danced Like Nobody Was Watching — Modern Paraphrase | fresh.bible

 What happened next is one of the wildest chapters in the Old Testament.
 A celebration turned tragedy.
 A three-month pause.
 And then one of the most raw, uninhibited acts of in all of — followed by an argument that will feel uncomfortably modern.

-They loaded the of God onto a brand-new cart and brought it out from the house of Abinadab, where it had been sitting on a hill.
+They loaded the ark of God onto a brand-new cart and brought it out from the house of Abinadab, where it had been sitting on a hill.
 Abinadab's sons, Uzzah and Ahio, drove the cart — Ahio walking out in front, Uzzah alongside.
-And and all of Israel were celebrating with everything they had — songs, lyres, harps, tambourines, castanets, and cymbals.
+And David and all of Israel were celebrating with everything they had — songs, lyres, harps, tambourines, castanets, and cymbals.

 Picture the scene.
 Thirty thousand people.
 Music echoing off the hills.
 Dancing in the streets.
 The king himself leading the party.
 This was the kind of day you'd remember forever.
 Everyone was all in.
-The energy was electric, the intention was pure, and the joy was real.
+The energy was electric, the intention was pure, and the was real.
 But something was about to go very, very wrong.

 Let me be honest with you about this next part.
 It's one of the hardest passages in the Old Testament to sit with.